Non-Compete Agreement Template, Free Download 2026

 Restricted Activities Definition

 Precisely define what competitive activities the restricted party is prohibited from engaging in.
-Rather than a blanket prohibition on "any competitive business," specify the types of products, services, industries, or roles that are restricted.
+A well-drafted non-compete clause template specifies the types of products, services, industries, or roles that are restricted rather than using a blanket prohibition on "any competitive business."
 Courts are far more likely to enforce narrowly tailored activity restrictions that protect a legitimate business interest without preventing the individual from earning a living in their general field.

 Geographic Scope